LIN3S/WordpressStandard/README.md

 ##Why?
 [**Wordpress**][1] is the most important CMS around the world, but its PHP code is dark and unmaintainable.
-In [*LIN3S*][2] we implement this solution providing some useful features that the standard edition of Wordpress doesn't come with:
+In [*LIN3S*][2] we implement this solution providing some useful features that the standard edition of WordPress doesn't come with:

 1. [Composer][3]